 This link leads to a guide written by WashingtonLawHelp.org which provides “practical tools, information and resources to help homeowners dealing with foreclosure issues.”

 This link leads a web site sponsored by LexisNexis where you can search the full-text of decisions from the Washington Supreme Court and the Washington State Courts of Appeal.
 The site includes published and unpublished opinions.

 The Washington State Court’s web site includes pattern forms for vacating and sealing misdemeanor and felony conviction records.

-This link leads to a PDF document written by the Northwest Justice Project which describes how tenants in Washington State can defend themselves against an eviction.
+This link leads to a PDF document written by the staff at the Northwest Justice Project discussing issues related to the purchase of a used car in Washington State.

 Washington State Office of Administrative Hearings created this webpage to answer Frequently Asked Questions (FAQ) regarding Unemployment Hearings, also available in Spanish (en espanol) with an attached blank copy of a Request for Interpreter form.

 This link leads to the portion of King County’s Risk Management Services web site describing how to file a damage claim against King County.

 This link leads to a document prepared by the staff of the Northwest Justice Project, available in both HTML and PDF formats, that helps to answer the following questions related to children and divorce:

 - What can I do before I even have children?